jolson7168/cassandra-bulkload-example/README.md

  0. Lock down the clustering / partition keys!!
  1. Lock down input set
+    a.
+What defines uniqueness in the input set, especially considering expansion?
+    b.
+Timestamps denominated with / without microseconds?
  2. Lock down data types
     a. inet / ascii for the ip addresses
     b. timestamp / bigint for the timestamps